maximum-boop/Charity-Funding-Predictor/README.md

-# Deep-Learning-
-Charity Funding Predictor

-TOPIC: Charity Funding Predictor
+# Charity Funding Predictor Using Neural Networks

-Overview

-This project work seeks to use binary classifier that will be capable of predicting whether applicants will be successful if funded by Alphabet Soup.
-In the quest for better performance and a business case, increasingly complex methods are being used to model patterns to achieve success.
-The realism, however provided by these models comes at a cost of greater computational complexity.
-This work report explores the use of neural networks to help shape the organization going forward.

-Data Processing

-Data was provided in csv format for this work:

-In order to process and work on the data, a Jupyter Notebook was combined with Google Colab since most of the libraries were not adaptable to my computer in this case.
-However, screenshots and tables were downloaded to give more insight and clarity.
+This research aims to develop a binary classifier that can predict whether or not applicants will be successful if they are sponsored by Alphabet Soup.
+To achieve success, increasingly complex methodologies were applied to model patterns in the quest for greater performance and a business case.
+However, the realism afforded by these models comes at the expense of increased computing complexity.
+This work report looks at how neural networks can be used to help design the organization's future.

+## Tech Stack
 Libraries:
 •	Pandas to read and create data frames
 •	Seaborn for visualization
 •	Sklearn for training and testing and standardizing data